Dates and Deadlines

 - Submit an AADSAS application.
 Preference will be given to residents of Illinois (Illinois Residency Guidelines; State Regulations);

-- Have earned a bachelor's degree conferred no later than June of the matriculation year from an accredited United States college or university; any additional degrees listed on the dental school application must be posted no later than June of the matriculation year.
+- Have earned a bachelor's degree conferred no later than June of the matriculation year from an accredited United States college or university located in teh US; any additional degrees listed on the dental school application must be posted no later than June of the matriculation year.

 - Have completed all required coursework (outlined below) with a grade of "C" or better from an accredited US college or university by June of matriculation year (There are no limitations on junior college work, but it is recommended that most work be completed at a 4-year institution.);